lbnl-science-it/LRC101_training_Oct2022/slides.md

 ---

 ### FileZilla
-##### Site Mager (On top right corner)
+##### Site Manager (on the top right corner)
 ![w:700 center](figures/FileZella.png)
 <style scoped>section { font-size: 22px; }</style>
-Click on connect to connect Lawrencium for file transfer.
+Click on connect to access Lawrencium for file transfer.
 Enter your username and password(same LRC credentials) in the pop-up window.
-Once the coneection is estblished you are ready to drag and drop files to/from lawrencium.
+Once the coneection is estblished, you are ready to drag and drop files to/from lawrencium.

 ---

 ## Data Transfer with Globus
 <style scoped>section { font-size: 22px; }</style>

-- Globus can be used for fast data transfer and sharing with collaborators: Click for [Instuctions](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/data-movement-and-storage/globus/)
+- Globus can be used for fast data transfer and sharing with collaborators: Click for [Instructions](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/data-movement-and-storage/globus/)
 - Berkeley Lab users can use Globus to transfer files in/out of their LBNL Google drive.
 Click for [Instructions](https://it.lbl.gov/resource/globus/globus-for-google-drive/)
 - Possible endpoints include: lbnl#lrc, ucb#brc, your laptop/desktop, NERSC.
 - Transfer data to/from your laptop (endpoint setup)